hamsterK/python-blog-post/README.md

 # python-blog-post
-App for posting blogs, written and tested with python.
+App for posting blogs, written and tested with python (unittest library).